Legacy-Visuals-Project/Animatium/README.md

     - Description: Makes the entity glint use the same texture as the item glint like it was in <=1.19.
     - Type: BOOLEAN
 - [X] disableRecipeAndTutorialToasts
     - Description: Disable recipe and tutorial toasts.
     - Type: BOOLEAN
 - [X] disablePoseUpdates
     - Description: Stops the server from updating your pose/animations.
 (Fixes MC-159163)
     - Type: BOOLEAN
+- [X] showArmWhileInvisible
+    - Description: Shows the arm as partially visible whilst invisible, like spectator mode or invisibly effect.
+    - Type: BOOLEAN

 ## 🏃 Movement